U.S. News Rankings

 |SAT/ACT scores must be received by||May 1|

-The student-faculty ratio at Coe College is 11:1, and the school has 68.5 percent of its classes with fewer than 20 students.
-The most popular majors at Coe College include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Psychology; Social Sciences; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 80.0 percent.
+The student-faculty ratio at Coe College is 11:1, and the school has 68.2 percent of its classes with fewer than 20 students.
+The most popular majors at Coe College include: Business, Management, Marketing, and Related Support Services; Psychology; Biological and Biomedical Sciences; Visual and Performing Arts; and Social Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 80.3 percent.

 |Student gender distribution|